Jaisur-Akhil/text-to-speech/README.md

 # text-to-speech

-A very easy project , you can extract free audio books
+A very easy project , you can extract free audio file by pasting down audio book text.